macbuse/macbuse.github.io/FN_ANAL/index.md

 This page is a repo for exchanges in the TD group TD-1.
-I'm sorry this is in english but
+I'm sorry this is in english but I don'h have my french keyboard.

 - [Course
     book](https://perso.telecom-paristech.fr/decreuse/_downloads/44d14d51b5d8b66b4a3aa0f6e9d2f9e0/analyse-fonctionnelle.pdf)